-With its sharp leaves and thick skin, the pineapple can be as intimidating as a porcupine.
-Yet, this fruit is equally intoxicating because of its juicy, sweet golden flesh — not to mention its secret weapon: bromelain.
+With its sharp leaves and thick, knobby skin, the exterior of a pineapple doesn’t give any indication of the goodness inside.
+First, this fruit is known for its juicy, sweet golden flesh but increasingly also for its secret weapon: bromelain.

-What most people don’t realize about pineapples, however, is that they’re infinitely more useful to humans than just as a garnish for tropical drinks.
-Due to powerful enzymes that the pineapple contains —especially the protein-digesting enzyme called bromelain — this delicious fruit is also literally medicine!
+What most people don’t realize about pineapples is that they’re infinitely more useful to humans than just as a garnish for tropical drinks.
+Due to powerful enzymes that the pineapple contains — especially the protein-digesting enzyme called bromelain — this delicious fruit is also a food that operates like medicine.

 What Is Bromelain?

 Pineapple, a South American native and a cherished part of Hawaiian folk medicine, is one of the richest sources in the world of the enzyme bromelain.
 It is composed of several endopeptidases and compounds like phosphatase, glucosidase, peroxidase, cellulase, escharase and protease inhibitors.
-(1) Usually “bromelain” sold in extract or supplement form refers to enzymes extracted from pineapple stems or cores, rather than from the fruit’s flesh.
+Usually bromelain supplements or extracts refer to enzymes extracted from pineapple stems or cores, rather than from the fruit’s flesh.

 Used widely as a natural remedy to treat everything from indigestion to allergies, pineapple is not only brimming with this enzyme, but also vitamin C, vitamin B1, potassium, manganese and phytonutrients.
 While pineapple has many benefits, the real secret to its healing powers is definitely bromelain.

 In the past, this enzyme was also used as a meat tenderizer, reason being it helps to soothe and relax tense, inflamed muscles and connective tissue.
-Additionally, recent studies have found evidence that this enzyme stops lung metastasis in its tracks, which suggests that bromelain can be used to treat a wide variety of diseases, potentially including cancer.
+Additionally, recent studies have found evidence that this enzyme may stop lung metastasis, which suggests that bromelain can be used to treat a wide variety of diseases, potentially including cancer.

 A look at the scientific literature, which includes 1,600-plus articles evaluating the medicinal benefits of bromelain, shows that it has been used to treat a wide range of health problems, including: